chrisbodger/VeinCam/docs/Team-Work-Diary.md

 * Software completed the autostart and initialisation procedures for the web stream and image processing.
 Currently, it outputs the processed image at a reasonably high framerate for its intended use.
 The webpage however has an issue initialising the stream in a timely manner (upwards of 30 seconds) and the Wireless connectivity fails to initiate on some occurrences.
 These will hopefully be explored in the coming weeks.

+25/09/2018 Chris
+Started work on an alternative LED array to try and achieve deep vein visualisation.
+An array of both 850nm and 940nm has been laid out but yet to be tested.
+The case lid has been slightly altered to be able to house 12 LEDs in preparation of success.

+Printing the case has been continually failed since last term, regardless of the printer and variation of settings.
+We will need to speak to one of the technicians on how to successfully print the case.

 ## Documentation, Research, Meetings and other Governance Activities

 Progress from start of project as at 15/8/18